MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 From the edge node, you can push computations to the data layer by creating a remote Spark compute context.
 In this context, execution is on all data nodes.

-The following example shows how to set a remote compute context to clustered data nodes, execute functions in the Spark comute context, switch back to a local compute context, and disconnect from the server.
+The following example shows how to set a remote compute context to clustered data nodes, execute functions in the Spark compute context, switch back to a local compute context, and disconnect from the server.

 ```Python
 # Load the functions